tajhlande/lmae/README.md

 Note that all these actors render themselves with full alpha channel support.

 #### Animation classes
-Specific animation classes are in `lmae_animation`:
+Specific animation classes are in `lmae.animation`:

 * `Still` - An animation that does nothing for a defined period of time.
 Useful to pause in sequences.
 * `Easing` - A helper class for specifying a motion easing method.
 Currently supports linear, quadratic, Bézier,